-- What is the past performance and potential of the research team? - How well qualified is the research team to carry out the proposed research? - Are the research environment and facilities adequate for performing the research? - Does the proposed work take advantage of unique facilities and capabilities?
+- What is the past performance and potential of the research team? - How well qualified is the research team to carry out the proposed research? - How adequate are the research environment and facilities for performing the research? - How adequate are the proposed plans to take advantage of unique facilities and capabilities?